Gredoz/FIG/README.md

-# FIG
+# FIG (Fully Imporved Google)
-Improving Google with the power of FIGs (Fully Improved Google)!
+Improving Google with the power of FIGs!
 This project will take a question and will then answer it using the Google API.

 ##Members